 Moving to Melbourne

 - Be informed.
-Before you arrive, learn about the different housing options and how to arrange them, suburbs.
-After you arrive, you can get straight into house hunting after you arrive, rather than trying to figure out where to go and what to do.
+Before you arrive, learn about the different housing options and how to arrange them.
+After you arrive, you can get straight into house hunting rather than trying to figure out where to go and what to do.

 - Arrive in Melbourne several weeks before Orientation.
 This will give you enough time to find suitable accommodation and settle in before the semester starts.

 - Make sure you have arranged temporary accommodation.

 Be prepared financially for the time you may need to spend in temporary accommodation.

 - Make housing your first priority.
 Without a house, you're homeless.